You are here: Infothek - High blood pressure medications - Does Wegovy (semaglutide) help with high blood pressure?

 Do GLP-1 agonists like Wegovy (semaglutide) help with high blood pressure?

-Semaglutide, currently sold as Wegovy (for obesity) or Ozempic (for diabetes), is being hyped by various public figures as the new miracle weight-loss drug.
-Novo Nordisk, the maker of Wegovy, even became the most valuable company in Europe in early September 2023 thanks to the "miracle injection."
-This is relevant for people with high blood pressure because Wegovy can be prescribed from a BMI of 30.
-If there are weight-related conditionssuch as high blood pressureit can be prescribed from a BMI of 27.
-At a height of 1.75 m, a weight of 82.5 kg already gives a BMI of 27.
-We have a separate article on BMI and how to calculate it.
+Semaglutide, currently sold as Wegovy (for obesity) or Ozempic (for diabetes), has been hyped by various public figures as the new miracle weight-loss drug.
+Novo Nordisk, the maker of Wegovy, even became the most valuable company in Europe in early September 2023 thanks to the miracle injection.
+For people with high blood pressure the topic is interesting because Wegovy can be prescribed from a BMI of 30.
+If there are weight-related health problemssuch as high blood pressurethe drug can be prescribed from a BMI of 27.
+At a height of 1.75 m, weighing 82.5 kg already gives a BMI of 27.
+We have a separate article here about BMI and how to calculate it.

-But does semaglutide really live up to the promises of an easy route to weight loss?
+But does semaglutide really live up to the promise of an easy way to lose weight?

 Semaglutide for diabetes